 A deep cynicism has undermined the view that civil liberties should be neutrally applied.
 This cynicism permeates our advocacy groups and our educational systems.
 I understand this cynicism, but now is the time for its opposition.
 We can all hold each other accountable for a more even-handed, consistent appreciation of our liberties.

 Continue reading “A Return to A Liberties-Neutrality Mindset”

 Dear American Civil Liberties Union:

 I am a law professor who teaches Torts, Speech Torts, and Criminal Procedure.
 I am also a longtime fan and donor.
-I even met with one of your attorneys in Ohio to discuss possible collaborations (he was highly competent, principled, and conscientious about free speech).
+I even met with one of your policy staffers in Ohio to discuss possible collaborations (he was highly competent, principled, and conscientious about free speech).
 I write, in all sincerity, because I believe your current organizational priorities are undermining the very credibility that earned you prominence.
 I think you are losing sight of the meaning of the term civil liberties.

 Continue reading “An Open Letter to the ACLU, on Civil Liberties”